SimonKmr/WI-CaCs/NiKl_Unit6.md

 -

 Summary:
-- foster productive knowledge coversation thogh reflecively reframing conversations to remove (temporarily) barriers that emerged a conversation
+- foster productive knowledge conversation though reflectively reframing conversations to remove (temporarily) barriers that emerged a conversation
 - can inhibit productivity when organizational memory is lost

 ## Discussion

-- affordances have contradictory effect (simulaniously hindering and helping)
+- affordances have contradictory effect (simultaneously hindering and helping)
 - probably also applicable outside of companies
 - tensions (among aims and the 4 knowledge sharing parts) are not always negative
 - - identifies which individuals can exert control over knowledge